- Clinical Psychology and Mental Health

 UK qualifications

-A minimum of a 2:1 UK honours degree in psychology or an equivalent professional qualification, or a recognised international equivalent.
+A minimum of a 2:1 UK honours degree in a related subject, such as psychology or an equivalent professional qualification, or a recognised international equivalent.

 Students wishing to go on to apply for an applied psychology course after the programme, will require eligibility for Graduate Basis for Chartered Membership (GBC) with the British Psychological Society (BPS).